 Incorporating Matcha Into Your Diet

-Hayley Vetras—Thistle's resident nutritionist—believes that it's one of the most potently rich superfoods in the world: "Just one cup of matcha green tea provides over 5 times as many antioxidants as any other food, 6.2 times that of goji berries, 7 times that of dark chocolate, 17 times that of blueberries, and 60.5 times that of spinach."
+Hayley Vetras—Thistle's resident nutritionist—believes that it's one of the most potently rich superfoods in the world.
+She claims that "just one cup of matcha green tea provides over 5 times as many antioxidants as any other food, 6.2 times that of goji berries, 7 times that of dark chocolate, 17 times that of blueberries, and 60.5 times that of spinach."

 This Green Superfood Powder by Hum Nutrition is available in a variety of flavors, all of which utilize adaptogens and probiotics meant to boost energy, promote skin health, increase metabolism, and promote healthy digestion.
-One scoop a day promises immediate results, and the entire container boasts a whopping five billion probiotics—which are a must for gut health.
+One scoop a day promises immediate results, and a whopping number of probiotics—which are a must for gut health.

 Affect Health has formulated its Buddha Matcha powder with organic Grade A green tea leaves to provide you with an outstanding number of antioxidants per serving.
-(One serving is equal to 10 cups of green tea!)
 Like most matcha products, Buddha Matcha promises to increase metabolism and energy levels.

 CAP Beauty has given us the gift of matcha on-the-go.
 These matcha sticks are compact and can be added to your chosen drink, smoothie, or smoothie bowl for all of the beneficial matcha goodness.

-This mushroom matcha drink mix is a powerful combination of hero ingredients.
-Lion's Mane mushroom extract is meant to provide cognitive support for improved memory, focus, and concentration, while organic ginger aids digestive health.
-Pair those two powerhouse ingredients with the benefits of matcha, and you have a mixture sent from the heavens.
-Add Four Sigmatic's drink mix to hot or cold water, milk (to make a life-changing latte), or even to your protein pancakes—we definitely recommend it.
+This mushroom matcha latte mix is a powerful combination of hero ingredients.
+Lion's Mane mushroom extract is meant to provide cognitive support for improved memory, focus, and concentration.
+Pair that with the benefits of matcha, and you have a mixture sent from the heavens.
+Add Four Sigmatic's drink mix to hot water, and you're ready to go.